-We tend work with startups and disruptive brands that want to make a mark in their market, these range from disruptive, established brands like Giffgaff, to smaller start up brands brand like Rooftop Cinema Club who are expanding out to The States.
-We’re also looking at established brands who are trying to evolve, to re-establish themselves and find a new audience.
+We tend work with startups and disruptive brands that want to make a mark in their market, these range from innovative brands like Giffgaff, to smaller start up brands like The Rooftop Cinema Club who are expanding out to America.
+However, we’re also looking at established brands who are trying to evolve, to re-establish themselves and find a new audience.

-We actually turn down a lot of business as it doesn’t all fit with where we want to position our agency.
+We actually turn down a lot of business that doesn’t fit with our brand positioning.
 We work to the mantra “work hard and don’t be a dick” and that goes for both us and our clients!

-We then became the “drone people” we launched a similar campaign for Cartoon Network to relaunch the Powerpuff Girls.
-It was complete chaos in the desert heat, but the final imagery looks great!
+We then became the “drone people” and launched a similar campaign for Cartoon Network.
+We flew the Powerpuff Girls around Dubai, it was also complete chaos in the desert heat, but the final imagery looks great!

-For us, that’s what we’re trying to do, stuff that’s big and powerful that gets noticed but also projects that involve technology.
+For us, that’s what we want to do, stuff that’s big and powerful that gets noticed but also projects that involve technology.

-I actually have a robot at home, at some point I’ll bring it in and use it at Mc&T, but at the moment I just love trying to work it out and playing with it at home.
+I even have a robot at home, at some point I’ll bring it in and use it at Mc&T but at the moment I just love trying to work it out and playing with it as a personal project.